reseval/reseval/README.md

 ### Destroy

 ```
-# Destroy a subjective evaluation
+# Destroy the compute resources of a subjective evaluation (e.g., any cloud
+# storage, databases, or servers)
 python -m reseval.destroy <name>

 # Destroy a subjective evaluation even if it is still active.